cshannon-mdsol/IS601_mini_project_1/Chris/gitCommandsAndTerminology.md

 •   **Remote Add / Remove / Show**

 Git remote commands allow you to do work from the command line on the remote repository without having to login to GitHub.com or use GitHub desktop.

+•   **Status**

+Git status allows you to see if your local directory is in line with the origin.
+You will see if the origin or your local is ahead or behind and what types of changes are waiting to be submitted.